sink-archive/PersonalWebsite/index.md

 # Hello There!
 ## I'm Cain Atkinson and this is my site, but it is mostly a landing page.
-I code C#, make games, and other stuff.
+I write programs and do other (completely random) stuff.
 ### My projects:
 - [Counter Strike: Purge](CSPurge)
 - [Sorting C#](sortingCsharp)